 1. Look for the distance-selling logo

-All online retailers of medicine operating legally must display it.
-This is the most reliable way to ensure you are buying products from a registered and approved online seller of medicines.
-Click here for more info, where you can search on the MHRA website to check if a website can legally sell medicines online.
+All online retailers of medicines, operating legally in the EU, must display it.
+The most reliable way to ensure you are buying products from a registered and approved online seller of medicines is to click here to check the approved list.

 2. Look for the CE mark on medical devices